 Employees have access to processes that allow for questions, concerns and suggestions to be made without identifying themselves.
-Several confidential mechanisms for reporting are provided, including a 24-hour phone number and a mailing address.
+We provide several confidential mechanisms for reporting, including a 24-hour phone number and a mailing address.

 TRAINING ABOUT SLAVERY AND HUMAN TRAFFICKING AVAILABLE TO STAFF